 War in Ukraine: Measures for researchers

-Currently, the following options are still offered:
+Currently, the following options are still being offered for researchers from Ukraine at Swiss universities:

 Project extensions